|

 If your contacts are in QuickBooks, it is very easy to move them to VirtualBoss via the QuickBooks Synchronization Feature.
 If you want to do this, go to Options and click on QuickBooks Synchronization.

 All information about a contact should be entered in the contact profile; things like emails addresses, phone numbers, home addresses, ect.
-By entering this information to a contacts profile, this information will be added a task automatically when a contact is assigned.
+By entering this information to a contacts profile, this information will be added a task automatically when a contact is assigned to a task.

 (Task Detail Screen)